 Now I’m not the biggest heatwave fan at the best of times.
 I’m pale, don’t tan and generally fret about Lydia’s sun exposure and sunhat whereabouts at nursery.
 But add to the mix, living on a fourth floor apartment with huge windows that are a toddler death-trap if kept open, with a newborn in a room constantly above 26 degrees; I was in a daily sleep-deprived sweat.
 The heat and sunlight (it would stay light until 11pm in June) meant Lydia would fall asleep at 9 or 10pm and Sofia anywhere between 11pm and 1am, if at all some nights, because that’s what newborns do.
 The top smaller windows being constantly open meant we heard all the parties going on around our area – there were a lot.
 One evening Lydia woke, came running out of her room and started dancing saying “party!”
 We ended up joining her in our delirious state.
 All the while, Sofia, the ever nonplussed second child, was slowly realising she’d joined the crazy clan.

 And then there’s Sofia…our little Danish baby, who Lydia loves to the point of squeezing too much at times!
-Five and a half months old and the most relaxed, easy baby we could wish for.
+The most relaxed, easy baby we could wish for.
 She has slotted right into our family life and we are so thankful.
 We’ve enjoyed a holiday to Rømø, where Sofia met her Danish great-grandparents, aunts and uncles.
 And we spent three weeks of September in England, where we had back-to-back catch ups with friends and family.
 I survived a flight back on my own with two, so much so I’m doing it again next month.

 My autumnal maternity leave days now consist of babysalmesang – baby music groups; coffee dates with other mums and activities that now involve two – quite often darting between a stationary baby and lightning-speed three year old.
 Negotiating 76 steps up and down our apartment with plus two is a bit of effort but daily exercise and all that…!
 Rich is loving his job and plays in a Danish football team.
 He’s even made friends with a Danish Sheffield United fan.
 Of course they instantly bonded and we’ve been invited for dinner.
 Since Sofia was born, both our Danish language learning has stagnated and in August, the government started charging for the lessons, so we haven’t taken them back up.
 I am however finding I need the fear of a teacher and homework deadline to actually learn, so I may sign up to do evening online classes.
 By which time, one of the girls will no doubt decide to end our evenings of freedom!